NamasteIndia/themaphack/README.md

   - The modular design lets users extend the features of this mod to suit their specific needs.

 * **Account Safety**
-  -  To mitigate the risk of bans, a [special guide](https://www.patreon.com/posts/guide-how-to-not-130259867?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=postshare_creator&utm_content=join_link) is available to VIP users, aimed at avoiding detection.
+  -  To mitigate the risk of bans, a [special guide](https://www.patreon.com/posts/guide-how-to-not-130259867?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=postshare_creator&utm_content=join_link) is available to VIP users aimed at avoiding detection.

 ## Main Features